lua-rocks/core-deprecated/lib/luapi/file/readme.md

 ### init `(function)`

-Init file but don't read it
+Init file but don't read it.

 Arguments: